-Air traffic control: UK flights remain significantly disrupted after bank holiday fault
+Air traffic control: UK flight chaos to continue for days after fault

 Airports and airlines were forced to apologise to travellers for the delays and cancellations, and in some cases have offered passengers full refunds.

-"If you are travelling on 29th August, please ensure you contact your airline before travelling to the airport," it said.
+London's Heathrow Airport asked passengers travelling on 29 August to contact their airlines before coming to the airport.

-Gatwick, on the other hand, said it was planning to operate a normal schedule, but advised passengers to check the status of their flight with their airline before going to the airport.

-London Luton Airport said flights across UK airspace remained subject to delays and cancellation, and people should check with their airline for the status of their flight.
+Gatwick said they expect delays and cancellations on Tuesday, while London Luton Airport also said flights across UK airspace remained subject to delays and cancellation and people should check with their airline for the status of their flight.

-Aviation analyst Sally Gethin said the disruption in the aftermath of the technical fault will last for days.
+Aviation analyst Sally Gethin also said the disruption in the aftermath of the technical fault will last for days.

 "Airlines will have a major headache now, looking after customers and getting the planes back to some normal schedule again," she told BBC News.